Phishing Technique Trends

 The following example shows a phishing kit hosted on Google’s Firebase platform:

 Abuse of file hosting services, such as Google Docs, Google Drive, Microsoft SharePoint and others, is nothing new.
-We previously reported about malspam misusing file hosting services to spread malware.2 However, the number of phishing attacks relying on cloud storage providers has increased significantly.
+However, the number of phishing attacks relying on cloud storage providers has increased significantly.

 The problem for potential victims is that some of these file hosting services sometimes do legitimately ask visitors to sign in to see the content.
 This means a potential victim is lured onto a website that they know will sometimes ask them to login, requiring high alertness to not fall for phishing scams using this tactic.